Hot Millions: Locations

 Filmed at MGM-British Studios, Borehamwood, Hertfordshire, England, and on location.

 When Maggie Smith's character takes Bob Newhart's character shopping, she is seen buying an outfit at the Apple Boutique on Baker Street, London, which was owned by the Beatles.
 The boutique only operated for a few months before closing; Hot Millions provides one of the few filmed glimpses of its interior.

 The car driven by Newhart’s character is a Jensen Interceptor.

 Reception

 The film was loss-making but was moderately budgeted.
+Film critic of the time, Pauline Kael, described the movie as a "whimsical film about timid people" which offered movie goers a cozy, uplifted feeling.

 Awards

-The film was nominated for an Oscar in 1969 for Best Writing, Story and Screenplay - Written Directly for the Screen and for a Writers Guild of America award for Best Written American Comedy.
+In 1969 the film was nominated for an Academy Award for Best Writing, Story and Screenplay - Written Directly for the Screen — losing out to Mel Brooks for The Producers — and for a Writers Guild of America award for Best Written American Comedy, losing to Neil Simon for The Odd Couple.